 POST OFFICE MURALS: Herman Maril murals, commissioned by the Treasury Department Art Project in 1937 and 1939, respectively, remain on exhibit in Altavista, Virginia and West Scranton, Pennsylvania.

-CENTENNIAL RECOGNITION: This summer, “Refreshments At Sea,” by Herman Maril, is on the cover of the brochure of Provincetown Art Association Museum’s centennial exhibit celebrating gifts from the Roberty Duffy collection.
-The show also includes work by Hartley, Hoffman, Motherwell, and Avery.
+CENTENNIAL RECOGNITION: “Refreshments At Sea,” by Herman Maril, was on the cover of the brochure of Provincetown Art Association Museum’s centennial exhibit celebrating gifts from the Roberty Duffy collection.
+The show also included work by Hartley, Hoffman, Motherwell, and Avery.

-TRAVEL PLANS: Dr. Ann Prentice Wagner is writing a monograph and curating an exhibition of 80 Maril artworks entitled “THE STRONG FORMS OF OUR EXPERIENCE: Herman Maril, the lyrical American modernist”.
-The exhibition opens at College Park in September of 2016 and will travel to the Arkansas Art Center and other venues around the country.
+TRAVEL PLANS: Dr. Ann Prentice Wagner wrote a monograph and is curating an exhibition of 80 Maril artworks entitled “THE STRONG FORMS OF OUR EXPERIENCE: Herman Maril, the lyrical American modernist”.
+The exhibition, which opened at University of Maryland College Park in September of 2016, traveled to the Arkansas Art Center in the spring of 2017 and will go to the Cahoon Museum in Cotuit (Cape Cod), MA this August and run through November.

 EXTRAORIDNATY STATURE: “Herman Maril was an American artist of extraordinary stature.
 I underscore the description ‘American’ because Maril personifies the art of this country of mid-20th century - highly individualistic, expressive, and rich in social relevance.
 Maril represents the innovative spirit of the American painter who, while fighting the overwhelming influence of Picasso's Cubism and various European expressionistic modes, pounded out an American vision inspired by the uniqueness of this culture.
 Our admiration for the talent of Herman Maril could not be greater, for in him we see the very best America has to offer.” --Lou Zona, 1998, director Butler Art Institute.